Jamie (East Midlands)

 Aaron (London)

-In Aaron’s Syphilis Story, he talks about how he had very prominent symptoms, which isn’t always the case.
+In Aaron’s Story, he talks about how he had very prominent symptoms, which isn’t always the case.

 I went to a chemsex party.
 I don’t visit them often, maybe once or twice a year.
 A couple of days afterwards, I had a pain in my groin, sores in my mouth and discharge in my penis.